aelve/codesearch/README.md

 ### Indexing packages

 After the previous step the project is running, but the indices are empty.
-To download some packages, do this:
+Download the package index for Haskell (should take about 30 seconds):

     $ make download-haskell

-At first it will download the Hackage index (taking about 30 seconds), then it will start downloading packages.
-You likely don't want to download the whole Hackage, so interrupt it (Ctrl+C) after a minute or less.
+Download some packages.
+You likely don't want to download the whole Hackage, so interrupt it (Ctrl+C) after a minute or less:

+    $ make update-haskell

-Next, index the packages:
+Next, index the code contained in the packages:

     $ make index-haskell